 — Paul Butler (@_Paul_Butler_) November 27, 2018

-Maddox says he hopes to receive cards from people everywhere in the world.
-Anyone wishing to participate can address a Christmas card to:
+Maddox hoped to receive cards from people everywhere in the world.
+According to a family member, the response was "overwhelming."